mafascio/rmlops-mc/docs/CreateServiceIdentity.md

 # Create Service identity

-This is used for either of these cases:
-1. Manual Service connection creation for Azure Devops
-2. For use in Batch Inference (this will not be needed in future once we get the CLI support for Batch inference from the product)

 ### Steps
 Note: If you don't have required permission, ask your admin to create this for you